These pages were written and developed by Roger Broughton during

 the University began working with Roger to take custodianship of

-by Roger.
-If you are interested in knowing more about Roger and/or this museum,
+If you are interested in knowing a little more about Roger, in his own words, see this file.

 At Newcastle University we have a collection of computing artefacts